-PRO: The Titans used their second-round selection in the 2021 NFL Draft on technically-sound offensive lineman Dillon Radunz (pronounced "RAY-dinz") who brings athleticism and versatility to the position group.
-The 6-foot-6-inch, 301-pounder appeared in 12 games with one start at left tackle during his rookie campaign in 2021.
+PRO: The Titans used their second-round selection in the 2021 NFL Draft on offensive lineman Dillon Radunz (pronounced "RAY-dinz"), who brings athleticism and versatility to the position group.
+During his first two seasons, the 6-foot-6-inch, 301-pounder appeared in 23 games with five starts.
 A native of Becker, Minn., Radunz declared for the NFL Draft after North Dakota State's lone fall game his senior season, choosing to forego the Bisons' spring football schedule.
 He started 32 collegiate games at NDSU and was a member of four Missouri Valley Football Conference championship teams and three NCAA Division I football national championships.

 I Need to Win This Job All Year Long | Dillon Radunz Media Availability

 Titans OL Dillon Radunz addresses reporters during a Training Camp Press Conference on Saturday at Ascension Saint Thomas Sports Park.